WHAT ARE THE BEST THINGS TO SEE IN ELLA? BEST PLACES TO STAY IN ELLA? HOW TO GET AROUND IN ELLA?

 You can book your private Tuk-Tuk tour including lunch here.

 8. For the bravest, hike the “real” Adam’s Peak!

 Adam’s Peak is a mountain with an altitude of 2,243m.
 The mountain features a rock formation which is considered the footprint of the Buddha for the Buddhist, Shiva for the Hindus and Adam for the Muslims and Christians.

-There is a trail to get to the top which takes 3 hours and consist of many many many stairs, 5,200 to be precise!
-The hike is particularly steep at the top, although ii is quite safe as there are hand rails to hold on to.
+There is a trail to get to the top which takes 3 hours and consists of many many many stairs, 5,200 to be precise!
+The hike is particularly steep at the top, although ii is quite safe as there are handrails to hold on to.
 Many Sri Lankans do the climb several times in their lifetime.